sureshchand12a/chp-ads-block-detector/README.md

 **Features:**

-*   ☞ Doesn\'t any extension or library (Even jQuery)
+☞ Doesn\'t any extension or library (Even jQuery)
-*   ☞ Lightweight
+☞ Lightweight
-*   ☞ Ability to customize the title
+☞ Ability to customize the title
-*   ☞ Ability to customize messages
+☞ Ability to customize messages
-*   ☞ Hide or Show Refresh and Close Button
+☞ Hide or Show Refresh and Close Button
-*   ☞ Change style of the popup
+☞ Change style of the popup
-*   ☞ Customize own title or message
+☞ Customize own title or message
-*   ☞ Customize Overlay Effect
-*   ☞ Sticky Message
+☞ Sticky Message
-*   ☞ Custom Buttons
+☞ Custom Buttons Text

 ## Installation